Integral representations for the Hartman--Watson density: Introduction

 \begin{prop} Let $\mu >-1$.
 For every $t>0$, the law of $\da{\mu }_{t}$ admits the density function expressed by

 for $v>0$, where $ C_{\mu }(t)=\bigl( 1/\sqrt{2^{\mu +1}\pi }\bigr) e^{\pi ^{2}/(8t)-\mu ^{2}t/2} $. \end{prop}

 Recall that

 (see, e.g., \cite[p.~60]{leb}).
-The expression \eqref{;Amlaw} in the case $\mu =0$ was obtained by several authors, for which we refer the reader to \cite[p.~223]{duf} as well as the beginning of \cite[Subsection~2.2]{my2003}; an alternative derivation of \eqref{;Amlaw} in the case $\mu =0$ and $\mu =1$ without relying on \tref{;mt}, will be found in \sref{;sfd}.
-If we consider the law of $1/(2\da{\mu }_{t})$, then from \eqref{;Amlaw}, we partly recover Formula~\thetag{4.9} in \cite[Theorem~4.2]{duf} due to Dufresne, who also shows that the formula is valid for $\mu \le -1$ as well, by developing a recurrence relation that connects the law of $1/(2\da{\nu }_{t})$ with that of $1/(2\da{\mu }_{t})$ when $\nu <\mu $.
-We do not pursue it here with generality, however, if we repeat integration by parts as necessary appealing to the fact \eqref{;qpderi1}, then \tref{;mt} enables us to reduce the computation of the case $\mu \le -1$ to a situation where the formula \eqref{;herf} applies or the function $H_{-1}$ emerges; see \rref{;ribp}.
+Expression \eqref{;Amlaw} in the case $\mu =0$ was obtained by several authors, for which we refer the reader to \cite[p.~223]{duf} as well as the beginning of \cite[Subsection~2.2]{my2003} (see also \rref{;rdiff}\thetag{4} above); an alternative derivation of \eqref{;Amlaw} in the case $\mu =0$ and $\mu =1$ without relying on \tref{;mt}, will be found in \sref{;sfd} (see equations~\eqref{;A0law} and \eqref{;A1law} therein).
+If we consider the law of $1/(2\da{\mu }_{t})$, then from \eqref{;Amlaw}, we partly recover formula~\thetag{4.9} in \cite[Theorem~4.2]{duf} due to Dufresne, who also shows that the formula is valid for $\mu \le -1$ as well, by developing a recurrence relation that connects the law of $1/(2\da{\nu }_{t})$ with that of $1/(2\da{\mu }_{t})$ when $\nu <\mu $.
+We do not pursue it here with generality, however, if we repeat integration by parts as necessary appealing to \eqref{;qpderi1}, then \tref{;mt} enables us to reduce the computation of the case $\mu \le -1$ to a situation where formula \eqref{;herf} applies or the function $H_{-1}$ emerges; see \rref{;ribp}.
+We also note that in \cite{sch}, a contour integral representation for the density of the law of $\da{\mu }_{t}$, is given in terms of Hermite functions and compared with Dufresne's representation.

-We explain in some detail the plan of the paper.
-In \sref{;prfmt}, we prove \tref{;mt}; we do this by preparing \lref{;lequiv} which shows equivalence of certain three relations for expectations relative to Brownian motion.
+We give an outline of the paper.
+In \sref{;prfmt}, we prove \tref{;mt}; we do this by preparing \lref{;lequiv} which shows the equivalence of certain three relations for expectations relative to Brownian motion.
 Since in the proof of \tref{;mt}, one implication between two of the three relations is used, we give its proof in \sref{;prfmt} and the rest of the proof of the lemma is provided in the appendix. \psref{;pderi} and \ref{;preduc} are proven in \sref{;prfprops}.
-We prove in \sref{;sfd} a family of integral identities that not only embraces relations in \tref{;mt}, but can also be used to derive the formula \eqref{;jl1} with the representation \eqref{;irepr1} of $\Theta $ inserted in; see \pref{;punif} and discussions that follow the proof of the proposition.
-Revealing its connection with \eqref{;Amlaw0}, we also explore an explicit integral representation for the law of time integral of reciprocal squared Bessel process of any dimension, and show that it is simplified into a single integral when the dimension is an even integer not less than $-2$.
-Finally in the appendix, we complete the proof of \lref{;lequiv}.
+We prove in \sref{;sfd} a family of integral identities that embraces relations in \tref{;mt}, which is then applied to the derivation of other integral representations of $\Theta $ relevant to \tref{;mt}.
+Finally, in the appendix, we complete the proof of \lref{;lequiv}.